austinkettner/di.fm-windows/README.md

 # DI.FM
-### A Digital Imported Radio App for Windows 8.1 and Windows Phone 8.1
+### A Digitally Imported Radio App for Windows 8.1 and Windows Phone 8.1

 ##Features
 ---